ccurtsinger/itsterminal/index.md

 <small>*You did close Eclipse, right?*</small>

-It looks like we'll have to use the Terminal (also called the shell or command line).

-That's alright, this used to be the *only way* to use a computer!
+It looks like we'll have to use the Terminal (also called the shell or command line). *That's alright*, this used to be the only way to use a computer!
 Many computer programmers regularly use the shell because it can be such a powerful tool.

 #### Overview